abylayzhumekenov/abylayzhumekenov.github.io/_posts/2023-09-30-distributed-matrices.md

 ## MatrixView

 At last, we implement a function to print our matrix.
 Input and output in an MPI program is quite tricky.
 The reason is that all MPI processes run the same code simultaneously, and if we want to naively print array contents, the output would be a mess.
-A slightly more successful approach is to force processes wait for each other.
+A slightly more successful approach is to force processes to wait for each other.
 This can be accomplished with `MPI_Barrier` function.

 ```c